Supervisor Positions

 Unit Head

-(6 positions: $6030, more DOE.
-Dates for this position are May 23 – August 10.)
+(6.5 positions: $7250, more DOE.
+Dates for this position are May 21 – August 8.)
 Responsible for managing 4-5 camper cabins and supervising an Assistant Unit Head, 10-12 Bunk Counselors, and 2-4 Unit Counselors.
 Meet with Assistant Unit Head daily and maintain open communication about staff and campers in the unit.
 Create all-unit programs, including Kabbalat Shabbat, and help develop Camp-wide events.
 Train counselors, observe staff on a daily basis, hold formal and informal check-ins with staff on a regular basis, and write a formal evaluation for each staff member you supervise 3 times over the summer.
 Serve as a member of the supervisor management team and attend daily management team meetings.
 Supervise night-time staff from 10pm-12am 5-6 times a summer.
-Great communication skills, college degree (or equivalent) and 3 yrs. residential camp experience required.
+Must be able to navigate over 4-8 miles of uneven terrain to different program areas around camp daily.
+Live in shared housing.
+Great communication skills, ability to multi-task and prioritize tasks, college degree (or equivalent) and 3 yrs. residential camp experience required.
 Graduate training in a related field or social work experience helpful.

 Assistant Unit Head

-(6 positions: entry level supervisor $5200, more DOE.
-Dates for this position are May 23 – August 10.)
+(6 positions: entry level supervisor $6250, more DOE.
+Dates for this position are May 21 – August 8.)
 Support Unit Head with managing 4-5 camper cabins and supervising 10-12 Bunk Counselors, and 2-4 Unit Counselors.
-Responsible for: training counselors, counselor supervision, unit programming, camper management, counselors’ daily schedule, and organizing camper chugim (electives).
+Responsible for: training counselors, counselor supervision, unit programming, camper management, counselors’ daily schedule, and organizing camper electives.
 Meet with Unit Head daily and maintain open communication about staff and campers in the unit.
 Observe staff on a daily basis, hold formal and informal check-ins with staff on a regular basis, and write a formal evaluation for each staff member you supervise 3 times over the summer.
 Serve as a member of the supervisor management team and attend meetings twice a week.
-Great communication skills, 2 yrs. college (or equivalent), and previous counselor experience required.
+Must be able to navigate over 4-8 miles of uneven terrain to different program areas around camp daily.
+Live in shared housing.
+Great communication skills, ability to multi-task and prioritize tasks, 2 yrs. college (or equivalent) and previous residential camp experience required.

 (2 positions: $3450 for 6 weeks, more DOE.
-Dates for this position are May 25 – June 9 and program dates June 9 – July 5.)
+Training dates for this position are May 21 – June 7 and program dates are June 7 – July 3.)
 All responsibilities of SCIT Staff plus responsible for managing and supervising SCIT program and SCIT leaders.
 Create SCIT programs, including a week of training, and help develop Camp-wide events.
 Determine SCIT assignments and coach SCIT staff on how to observe and give feedback to SCITs.
 Serve as a member of the supervisor management team.
+Must be able to navigate over 4-8 miles of uneven terrain to different program areas around camp daily.
+Live in shared housing.
 College degree (or equivalent) and 3 yrs. camp experience required.
-Graduate training or social work experience helpful.
+Graduate training or social work experience is helpful.
 Supervision, teaching (formal or informal), and Tawonga Unit Head experience helpful.

-(1-2 positions- $3900 for 6 weeks.
-Dates for this position are May 25 – June 9 and program dates July 7 – August -4.)
-Supervise 3-4 staff for the Teen Leadership Institute (TLI) program.
+(2 positions: $4700 for 6 weeks.
+Training dates for this position are Supervisors Training May 21 – May 30, Staff Training July 1 – 9, TLI Program: July 10 – August 2 and program dates are July 6 – August 3.)
+Co-supervise 6 staff for the Teen Leadership Institute (TLI) program.
 Oversee three weeks of travel, service projects, leadership training, team-building and outdoor adventures followed by one week at Tawonga.
+Follow and support the physical and emotional wellbeing of all TLI campers on the trip.
 Facilitate experiential learning sessions about environmentalism and climate change, Jewish ethics, leadership, communal responsibility, communication, social justice and more.
 Responsible for risk management and all logistics on the road.
-Serves as main contact and liaison with all vendors and outfitters on the road, conducting calls in the days leading up to each program/activity.
+Serves as contact and liaison with vendors and outfitters on the road, conducting calls in the days leading up to each program/activity.
 WFR and Lifeguard Certification preferred.
+Tawonga experience strongly preferred.
+Must be able to navigate over 4-8 miles of uneven terrain to different program areas around camp daily.
+Live in shared housing.

 Program Area Supervisors

-(1 position: $5670 entry level, more DOE.
-Dates for this position are May 23 – August 10.)
+(1 position: $5485 entry level, more DOE.
+Dates for this position are May 21 – August 8.)
 Coordinate all-camp programs, lead creative bunk programming, assist Unit Heads with unit programming, support camp A/V needs and supervise Program Assistants.
-Supervise team of 4-5 program specialists and oversee and lead trainings for programming team.
-Responsibilities include: daily observations of programming team, regular check ins with staff, and writing formal evaluations for staff twice throughout the summer.
+Supervise team of 4-5 program specialists and oversee and lead training for programming team.
+Support and coordinate collaboration between specialist departments.
+Responsibilities include: daily observations of the programming team, regular check-ins with staff, and writing formal evaluations for staff twice throughout the summer.
+Must be able to lift up to 50lbs. and navigate over 4-8 miles of uneven terrain to different program areas around camp daily.
+Live in shared housing.
 Activity/event coordination experience required, Tawonga Unit Head experience a plus.

-(1 position: $5670, significantly more DOE.
-Dates for this position are May 23 – August 10.)
+(1 position: $5485, significantly more DOE.
+Dates for this position are May 21 – August 8.)
 Oversee Jewish programming at camp and develop and lead creative camp-wide Shabbat programs.
 Supervise team of 2 Jewish programming specialists and oversee and lead trainings for team.
 Responsibilities include: daily observations of team, regular check-ins with staff, and writing formal evaluations for staff twice throughout the summer.
 Facilitate discussions on Jewish topics with bunk groups.
 Lead weekly Jewish programming for all units and assist with weekly Shabbat morning Torah services.
 Help to prepare units for their Kabbalat Shabbat programs.
 Creative programming, storytelling, meditation, yoga, art, and music skills are all assets.
+Must be able to navigate over 4-8 miles of uneven terrain to different program areas around camp daily.
+Live in shared housing.
 Supervision and Jewish education experience required.

-(1 position: $4560, more DOE.
-Dates for this position are May 23 – August 10.)
-Train and supervise a team of 6 lifeguards, and lifeguard at a beautiful Olympic-sized pool, the Tuolumne River and small lake.
+(1 position: $5485, more DOE.
+Dates for this position are May 21 – August 8.)
+Train and supervise a team of 6 lifeguards, lifeguard at a beautiful Olympic-sized pool, the Tuolumne River and small lake.
 Responsibilities include: daily observations of the team, regular check-ins with staff, and writing formal evaluations for staff twice throughout the summer.
 Create and lead fun water games at the pool for campers.
 Hike with groups to river areas as safety monitor and lifeguard.
 Uncover pool covers every morning and recover pool covers every evening.
 Create lifeguard schedules, conduct weekly safety drills and lifeguard training, evaluate and conduct performance reviews for the waterfront team.
-Current lifeguard certification required, experience teaching lessons and WSI strongly preferred.
+Must be able to navigate over 4-8 miles of uneven terrain to different program areas around camp daily.
+Live in shared housing.
+Current lifeguard certification required, Lifeguard Instructor Certification preferred.

-(1 position: $4560, more DOE.
-Dates for this position are May 23 – August 10.)
-Supervise team of 4 Arts & Crafts specialists and oversee and lead trainings for team.
-Responsibilities include: daily observations of team, regular check-ins with staff, and writing formal evaluations for staff twice throughout the summer.
+(1 position: $5485, more DOE.
+Dates for this position are May 21 – August 8.)
+Supervise team of 4 Arts & Crafts specialists and oversee and lead training for team.
+Responsibilities include: daily observations of the team, regular check-ins with staff, and writing formal evaluations for staff twice throughout the summer.
 Instruct: tie-dye, candle making, copper enameling, ceramics (hand building and electric wheel), silk painting, Jewish crafts, print making, lanyards, and more.
+Develop new Arts and Crafts programs and document them for future use.
 Organize and clean all supplies and equipment daily.
 Other duties: distribute pack-out supplies, operate kiln firings, and participate in unit activities.
-Schedule staff, oversee department and order supplies.
+Schedule staff, oversee the department and order supplies.
+Must be able to lift up to 50lbs and navigate around 2-3 miles of uneven terrain to different program areas around camp daily.
+Live in shared housing.

 Backpacking and Quest Supervisor

-(2 positions, $6810, more DOE.
-Preferred start date Early May (option to begin remotely, position end date August 12.).
-Includes on site pre-camp supervisor training and Wilderness Staff training week May 23 – May 28.)
+(2 positions, $7750, more DOE.
+Dates for this position are May 19-August 8.
+Availability to begin remotely in early May preferred to prepare for Wilderness Leader Training May 21 – 26.)
 Train, supervise, and support a team of 18-20 wilderness staff in the following program areas: 1-2 night backpacking trips, multi-week teen adventure Quests, risk management, group facilitation, and Leave No Trace.
 Coordinate and schedule backpacking trips and troubleshoot Quest logistics as needed.
 Facilitate interdepartmental collaboration with the Kitchen, Health Center, Unit Heads and others depending on need.
 Liaise with local parks departments and rangers.
 Respond to emergencies in the field.
+Must be able to navigate over 4-8 miles of uneven terrain to different program areas around camp daily.
+Live in shared housing.
 Must be 21+ with current Wilderness First Responder or WEMT and Lifeguard certifications.
+Must have a valid driver’s licence and clean driving record.
 Prior Tawonga Wilderness Leader experience preferred.

-(1 position, $4560, more DOE.
-Preferred start date Early May (option to begin remotely, position end date August 12.).
-Includes on-site pre-camp supervisor training and Wilderness Staff training week of May 23 – May 28.)
-Train, supervise, and support wilderness staff and Teva naturalists in facilitating engaging farm and garden programming for children ages 8-16.
-Create activity blocks focused on fostering a connection to nature, Jewish values of community and caring for the world, and a connection to food, land and farming.
-Activity blocks range from garden cooking, salve making, and nature art, to discussions on food justice and sustainable farming.
+(1 position, $6050, more based on certifications.
+Dates for this position are May 19 – August 8.
+Availability to begin remotely in early May preferred to prepare for Wilderness Leader Training May 21 – 26.)
+Train, supervise, and support Naturalists (Teva Specialists) and Wilderness Leaders in facilitating engaging nature and land-based programming for children ages 8-16.
+Design activity blocks focused on fostering a connection to nature, Jewish values of community and caring for the world, and a connection to food, land and farming.
+Activity blocks may include garden cooking, salve making, nature art, animal feeding, discussions on food justice, Indigenous culture, and sustainable farming.
+Coordinate the logistics and scheduling of our Schvitz, a ritual sauna program for our oldest campers.
+Must be able to navigate over 4-8 miles of uneven terrain to different program areas around camp daily.
+Live in shared housing.
 Depending on prior experience, respond to emergencies in the field.
 Must be 21+ with current Lifeguard certifications.
-Prior naturalist experience preferred.
+Prior supervisor, naturalist, teaching, and gardening experience, and WFA/WFR and lifeguard certification preferred.

-(1 position: $5670, significantly more DOE.
-Preferred start date Early May (option to begin remotely).
-Includes on site pre-camp supervisor training and Wilderness Staff training week May 23 – May 28, and ideally weekend programs through October).
-Supervise the challenge course and challenge course facilitators.
-Lead week-long training for facilitators covering local operating procedures, sequencing, debriefing, facilitating games and initiatives.
+(1 position: $6815, significantly more DOE.
+Dates for this position are May 19 – August 8, and ideally weekend programs through late October.
+Availability to begin remotely in early May preferred to prepare for Wilderness Leader Training May 21 – 26).
+Supervise the challenge course and Challenge Course Facilitators.
+Lead week-long training for facilitators covering standard and local operating procedures, sequencing, debriefing, facilitating games and initiatives.
 Facilitate groups through low and high elements of our adventure challenge course.
 Teach belaying and maintain a physically and emotionally safe environment.
 Inspect and maintain equipment and elements throughout summer.
-Excellent leadership and facilitation skills required; experience with children required; prior challenge course facilitation experience required.
-Project Adventure Advanced Standards and Skills certification or equivalent leading-edge climbing/rescue training required (Tawonga will reimburse for training if you do not already possess it).
+Must be able to navigate over 4-8 miles of uneven terrain to different program areas around camp daily.
+Live in shared housing.
+Excellent leadership and facilitation skills, experience with children, and prior challenge course facilitation experience required.
+ACCT Level II certification or equivalent leading-edge climbing/rescue training required (Tawonga will reimburse for training if you do not already possess it).
 Prior supervision experience preferred.
-ACCT practitioner certification preferred.
 Must be 21+ with current First Aid and CPR.

 Farm and Garden Supervisor

-(1 position: $4850 for summer (weekly rates before and after summer), April 1 – October 20) Cultivate Tawonga’s vegetable and ornamental garden using organic farming practices.
+(1 position: $6815 for summer (weekly rates before and after summer).
+Summer Dates for this position are May 19 – August 8, including on site pre-camp supervisor training and Wilderness Staff training week.
+Full Season: April 15 – October 31).
+Cultivate Tawonga’s vegetable and ornamental garden using organic farming practices.
 Care for goats and chickens, including feeding, watering, mucking, coordinating veterinary care, and facilitating humane educational programs with animals and campers.
-Collaborate with Teva Naturalists and Wilderness Leaders to facilitate engaging farm and garden programming for children ages 8-16, fostering with campers a connection to nature, Jewish values of sustainability and caring for the world, and a connection to food, land and farming.
+Supervise a Farm and Garden Specialist and support Lead Naturalist/Teva Supervisor.
+Collaborate with Naturalists/Teva Specialists and Wilderness Leaders to facilitate engaging farm and garden programming for children ages 8-16, fostering with campers a connection to nature, Jewish values of sustainability and caring for the world, and a connection to food, land and farming.
+Collaborate with Tawonga’s year round Buildings and Grounds team.
 Live and work at camp for six months from garden prep to shutdown, with up to three weeks of remote work before and after camp to allow for planning and program development.
-Supervise a Farm and Garden Specialist and support Teva Supervisor and Naturalists.
-Collaborate with Tawonga’s year round Buildings and Ground team.
+Must be able to navigate over 4-8 miles of uneven terrain to different program areas around camp daily, and work 8 hours/day outside.
+Live in shared housing.

 Kitchen Supervisors